 What to do with leftovers

-Tools you’ll need to make overnight oatmeal porridge
+Tools you will need to make overnight oatmeal porridge

 - Container: Use a container with a lid to mix and store the oats overnight.

-- Measuring Cups and Spoons: These are for accurately measuring the oats, liquids, sweeteners, and other ingredients.
+- Measuring Cups and Spoons: These are used to accurately measure oats, liquids, sweeteners, and other ingredients.

 - Spoon: You'll need a spoon or utensil to mix the oats, liquid, and other ingredients.